NOBLES5E/cproxy/README.md

 The target process will be proxied as long as this `cproxy` command is running.
 You can press Ctrl-C to stop proxying.

-### Advanced usage: debug a program's network activity with iptables LOG target
+### Advanced Usage: Debug a Program's Network Activity with Pptables LOG Target

 With `cproxy`, you can easily debug a program's traffic in netfilter.
 Just run the program with